ds231009/ccl2Frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Day Nr.
+1 - 08.06.2025
+            - ✅ What I worked on today: Setting up git for front and backend and connecting both.
+            - 💡 Biggest learning: Saving Tokens is kinda important :/
+            - ❌ Biggest mistake/blocker: Copying package.json with authors from SSC etc.
+            - 📌 Notes for tomorrow: Setting up database and connecting it to backend to see if it fits.
+And creating more detailed project scope.